 - Psychology of Music (coordinated by Tomaso Vecchi), comprising exams such as Psychology of Music, Neuroscience of Music or Development of Musical Abilities.
 This curriculum is organized in collaboration with the Neuromusic Network and the Fondazione Pierfranco and Luisa Mariani

-Information about selection and enrollment will be available on our website from April 2018 and students may have a confirmation by May 2018.
-Courses will start October 1, 2018.
+Information about selection and enrollment are available on our website and students may have a confirmation by May 2019.
+Courses will start October 1, 2019.

 The Master degree in Psychology, Neuroscience, and Human Sciences is coordinated by the Department of Brain and Behavioural Sciences of the University of Pavia (DBBS), and by the Cognitive, Social and Behavioral Sciences Area of the University School for Advanced Studies (IUSS).

 The DBBS integrate all neurological, neuroscientific, psychiatric and psychological competencies present at the University of Pavia, strictly connected with the C. Mondino National Neurological Institute.
 This new integrated research center has been established in 2012 in order to expand and support teaching and research activities in the psychological and neuroscientific domains.
 Since its foundation, the DBBS has always received the highest evaluations for both didactic and scientific qualities: it is consistently among the top-3 psychological institutions in Italy.